DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 Assuming the players do not interfere, Bella sweeps across the room toward the front entrance to the windmill.
 She then pretends to inspect the hinges, obstructing the players’ exit, and complains, “Its squeaking is driving me mad!”

 Morgantha replies, “Don’t worry, child—I’ll make sure those little squeaks come to an end.”
-Morgantha, Belle, and Offalia then immediately move to attack.
+Morgantha, Bella, and Offalia then immediately move to attack.

 If the players are defeated, Morgantha also feeds the two strongest players the concoctions from <span class="citation">O1.
 Ground Floor (p.
 126)</span> marked "Laughter" and "Mother's Milk," infecting one of them with cackle fever and poisoning the other with *pale tincture*.

 The players then reawaken 1d4 + 1 hours later in the attic of Old Bonegrinder.
 See **Escape From Old Bonegrinder** below for more information regarding the players’ escape.
-## I7b.
+## H7b.
 Claiming the Heartstone
 ### The Binding Circle
 If the players successfully obtain the names of Morgantha’s daughters and rescue the children imprisoned inside of the windmill, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] directs her four **cult fanatics** to form a five-pointed formation around the base of the hill where Old Bonegrinder sits.